Strexas/JobTask/README.md

 don't forget to download .las file

-Just run main2.py to that everything works
+Just run main.py

-if you are too lazy to wait, you can watch a video with result or open .png files
+If you are too lazy to wait, you can:
+  1. watch a video with result
+  2. open .png files
+  3. decrease points_amount to 1_000_000

 md - max_depth
 pa - points amount